July 31, 2019

 The examples mentioned here are just a few of the complex and detrimental loading conditions that can result from not fully understanding the thermal and mechanical material properties of a potting, coating or underfill.

-Here is a great webinar resource on reliability issues related to pottings and coatings.
+View the webinar below to learn about reliability issues related to pottings and coatings.

 Another common cause of unexpected solder joint failure is incorrect characterization of the temperature cycling parameters experienced by the electronic system.
 For example, on/off cycles, exposure to direct sunlight, travel between different climates and several other sources can add unexpected temperature fluctuations to a printed circuit board assembly (PCBA) or component.